EmonHossen10/C-Programming/README.md

 # C Programming Language Journey 🚀

 A deep dive into the **C programming language** and the core principles of **structured programming**.
-This repository tracks my progress from foundational concepts to advanced system-level design.
+This repository tracks my progress from foundational concepts to advanced system-level design. this is your chance to make things

 ---